 Nikola Tesla was born in 1856 in a small village named Smiljan.
-Since his childhood, he expressed great interest in science and, despite some opposition by his parents, he enrolled studies in Graz, where he studied all day long (except only 4 hours he used to spend sleeping).
-He traveled through Europe, he also studied in Prague, he worked in Maribor, Budapest, Paris, and Strasbourg, and in 1884 he went overseas, to the United States, where he, with short breaks, remained his entire life and accomplished things so revolutionary and futuristic that, even today, we can’t understand the complete range of his greatness.
-Writing about his inventions here would be totally inappropriate, not just because we would need like a year for that, but also because there is this beautiful and a humoristic comic story about Tesla which made a lot of people explore Tesla’s work and life: http://theoatmeal.com/comics/tesla.
+Since his childhood, he expressed great interest in science and, despite some opposition from his parents, he enrolled studies in Graz, where he studied all day long (except for only 4 hours he used to spend sleeping).
+He travelled through Europe, he also studied in Prague, he worked in Maribor, Budapest, Paris, and Strasbourg, and in 1884 he went overseas, to the United States, where he, with short breaks, remained his entire life and accomplished things so revolutionary and futuristic that, even today, we can’t understand the complete range of his greatness.
+Writing about his inventions here would be totally inappropriate, not just because we would need like a year for that, but also because there is this beautiful and humoristic comic story about Tesla which made a lot of people explore Tesla’s work and life: http://theoatmeal.com/comics/tesla.
 We’ll just stick to that that Tesla is probably the greatest scientist of all time and that, had he completed all of his ideas, this world would be a much better place to live in.

 Tesla spent only 3 days of his life, June 1-3 1892, in Belgrade.
 He visited Belgrade as the guest of Belgrade University, as he was already a well-established and popular scientist.
 He gave a speech at the University.
 Some parts of the speech are quoted even today, especially in, very usual, arguments about Tesla’s national engagement.
 Namely, Tesla stated that “his sweetest thought related to his ideas is that they are deeds of a Serb”.